julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery_tool.md

 ---
 title: anyquery tool
-description: Learn how to use the anyquery tool command in AnyQuery.
+description: Learn how to use the anyquery tool command in Anyquery.
 ---

 Tools to help you with using anyquery